Stay Away From Illness During Winter

 Moisturize yourself frequently

-Dry skin is a very common condition during the winter season especially when the humidity is low.
-Avoid hot water baths during winter otherwise, your skin will become dry and itchy.
-Moisturizing your skin with cold cream or petroleum jelly would certainly help.
+Dry skin is a very common condition during the winter season, especially when the humidity is low.
+Avoid hot water baths during winter; otherwise, your skin will become dry and itchy.
+Moisturising your skin with cold cream or petroleum jelly would certainly help.

 Moisturisers are great against the dehydrating effects of winter.
 Keeping your skin hydrated s the dryness and stiffness of skin during the cold months will make it itchy and prone to infections.